chirag-mnet/try.redis/redis-doc/lrange.markdown

 Indexes out of range will not produce an error: if start is over the end of the list, or start <tt>></tt> end, an empty list is returned.
-If end is over the end of the list Redis will threat it just like the last element of the list.
+If end is over the end of the list Redis will treat it just like the last element of the list.

 **RETURN VALUE**:
 A multi bulk reply of a list of elements in the specified range.